dyhes/zulip/templates/zerver/help/getting-started-with-zulip.md

-# Getting started with Zulip
+# Getting started with Aloha

-Welcome to Zulip!
-This page guides you through getting started using Zulip.
-If you are setting up a new organization, you may also want to check out our [guide for setting up a new Zulip organization](/help/getting-your-organization-started-with-zulip).
+Welcome to Aloha!
+This page guides you through getting started using Aloha.
+If you are setting up a new organization, you may also want to check out our [guide for setting up a new Aloha organization](/help/getting-your-organization-started-with-zulip).

-Mastering Zulip can take a bit of time, but once you get the hang of it, you'll never want to use a different team chat app!
+Mastering Aloha can take a bit of time, but once you get the hang of it, you'll never want to use a different team chat app!

 ## Set up your account

 {!set-up-your-account.md!}

-## Learn about Zulip topics
+## Learn about Aloha topics

 {!streams-and-topics.md!}

 ## Reading your messages

-Like your email inbox, Zulip works best if you read it topic-by-topic.
+Like your email inbox, Aloha works best if you read it topic-by-topic.

 ### Finding a topic to read